tbembersimeao/redcap-external-modules/docs/official-documentation.md

 getSettingKeyPrefix() | This method can be overridden to prefix all setting keys.
 This allows for multiple versions of settings depending on contexts defined by the module. getSubSettings($key) | Returns the sub-settings under the specified key in a user friendly array format. getSystemSetting($key) | Get the value stored systemwide for the specified key. getUrl($path [, $noAuth=false [, $useApiEndpoint=false]]) | Get the url to a resource (php page, js/css file, image etc.) at the specified path relative to the module directory.
-If the $noAuth parameter is set to true, then "&NOAUTH" will be appended to the URL, which disables REDCap's authentication for that PHP page (assuming the link's URL in config.json contains "&NOAUTH").
+If the $noAuth parameter is set to true, then "&NOAUTH" will be appended to the URL, which disables REDCap's authentication for that PHP page (assuming the link's URL in config.json contains "?NOAUTH").
 Also, if you wish to obtain an alternative form of the URL that does not contain the REDCap version directory (e.g., https://example.com/redcap/redcap_vX.X.X/ExternalModules/?id=1&page=index&pid=33), then set $useApiEndpoint=true, which will return a version-less URL using the API end-point (e.g., https://example.com/redcap/api/?id=1&page=index&pid=33).
 Both links will work identically. hasPermission($permissionName) | checks whether the current External Module has permission for $permissionName query($sql) | A convenience method wrapping REDCap's db_query() that throws an exception if a query error occurs.
 If query errors are expected, db_query() should likely be called directly with the appropriate error handling. removeProjectSetting($key&nbsp;[,&nbsp;$pid]) | Remove the value stored for this project and the specified key.
 In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead.